 - is actively being used for beekeeping and the apiary permit has not already expired

-To conduct an apiary business in a national park or other protected areas in Queensland, you must:
+To conduct beekeeping in a national park or conservation park in Queensland, you must:

 Steps to take before you apply for a permit

 View the apiary site maps to check the availability of a site.

 Applying for an apiary permit